-When an inpatient Hospital Admission is Preauthorized, a length-of-stay is assigned.
-If you require a longer stay than was first Preauthorized, your Provider may seek an extension for the additional days.
+When Prior Authorization of an inpatient Hospital Admission is obtained, a length-of-stay is assigned.
+If you require a longer stay, your Provider may seek an extension for the additional days.
 Benefits will not be available for room and board charges for medically unnecessary days.
+For more information regarding lengths of stay, refer to the Length of Stay/Service Review subsection of this Benefit Booklet.

-Preauthorization not Required for Maternity Care and Treatment of Breast Cancer Unless Extension of Minimum Length of Stay Requested
+Prior Authorization not Required for Maternity Care and Treatment of Breast Cancer Unless Extension of Minimum Length of Stay Requested